Bugganipalle

-Bugganipalle is a census town in Kurnool district in the state of Andhra Pradesh, India.
+Bugganipalle is a census town in Bethamcherla mandal, Nandyal district in the state of Andhra Pradesh, India.

 Demographics

 As of 2001 India census, Bugganipalle had a population of 11,470.
 Males constitute 51% of the population and females 49%.
 Bugganipalle has an average literacy rate of 58%, lower than the national average of 59.5%; with male literacy of 70% and female literacy of 45%.
 12% of the population is under 6 years of age.

+Transportation

+Bugganipalli Cement Nagar railway station is the nearest railway connection located on the Guntakal–Nandyal line.